segmentio/segment-docs/src/getting-started/02-simple-install.md

 To get started, we recommend that you track just a few important events.
 You can always add more later!

 Once you add a few `track` calls, **you're done with this tutorial!** You successfully installed Analytics.js tracking.
-Now you're ready to turn on any destination you like from our interface, margarita in hand.
+Now you're ready to turn on any destination you like from the Segment App.

 <!-- marker JS end -->